On the addition of an $SU(2)$ quadruplet of scalars to the Standard Model: Conclusions and discussion

 We have found, by giving random values to all the scalar fields, that the phase spaces that one obtains are the same, irrespective of whether one allows the fields to be complex---as they in general are---or one restricts all of them to be real.
+The reason why this is so remains to be investigated.

-If the fields are taken to be real, then in each model that we have studied there are three phase-space coordinates ($\delta$, $\gamma_5$, and either $\tau$, $\epsilon$, or $\eta$) to be determined by three relative field values, \textit{viz.}\ $c/f$, $d/f$, and $e/f$ in the gauge where $a=0$.
+If the fields are taken to be real, then in both models that we have studied there are three phase-space coordinates ($\delta$, $\gamma_5$, and either $\epsilon$ or $\eta$) to be determined by three relative field values, \textit{viz.}\ $c/f$, $d/f$, and $e/f$ in the gauge where $a=0$.
 This makes the models relatively simple, because one just needs to set one determinant equal to zero; no \textit{ad hoc}\/ choices of field directions are necessary.
 In other models that one may want to study things most likely will be more complicated---with a number of relative field values larger than the one of phase-space coordinates.
+This is another issue that remains to be investigated.

 It must be stressed that the analytical methods that we have utilized did not dispense with the confirmation of all the results by giving random values to all the scalar fields and observing the phase spaces that get generated in this way.
-All our analytical phase spaces have been numerically confirmed by this method.
+All our analytical phase spaces have been numerically confirmed in this way.

 Usually, checking the BFB conditions through a brute-force, high-precision minimization of the quartic part of the potential demands substantial computational resources.
 Scanning a few conditions along the specific lines identified in our analyses accelerates the computation by several hundred times.
-Employing efficient minimization techniques along those lines\footnote{The lines depend on a single parameter and are continuously differentiable, thereby allowing the use of efficient numerical minimization methods such as the bisection method.} may improve the computational performance by up to three orders of magnitude.
+Employing efficient minimization techniques along those lines may improve the computational performance by up to three orders of magnitude; that was a significant achievement of this work.